Willi Dickhut: Life

 After the end of World War II Dickhut was a functionary of the Communist Party again, having been Deputy Head of the personnel department within the party executive.
-In 1966 he was expelled from the party, as he criticized the conditions in the Soviet Union.
+In 1966 he was expelled from the illegal party, as he criticized the conditions in the Soviet Union.
 His work The restoration of capitalism in the Soviet Union was first published in 1971.
 In it Dickhut developed a fundamental critique of the changes in the Soviet Union after the seizure of power by Khrushchev, which he saw as a betrayal of socialism and the cause of the failure of the Soviet Union.

-After his expulsion from the Communist Party, he became involved in the foundation of the Communist Party of Germany/Marxists–Leninists (KPD / ML) and promoted by the division in 1970 in a leading position the union of the resulting KPD / ML (Revolutionary Way) with the Communist Workers' Federation (ML) for Communist Workers' Union of Germany (Kommunistischer Arbeiterbund Deutschlands (KABD)) 1972 who prepared the founding of the MLPD in 1982.
-Dickhut was, since he founded it in 1969, responsible for the theoretical organ of the party, the Revolutionärer Weg (revolutionary way).
+After his expulsion from the Communist Party, he became involved in the foundation of the Communist Party of Germany/Marxists–Leninists (KPD / ML) and promoted by the division in 1970 in a leading position the union of the resulting KPD / ML (Revolutionary Way) with the Communist Workers' Federation (ML) for Communist Workers Union of Germany (Kommunistischer Arbeiterbund Deutschlands (KABD)) 1972 who prepared the founding of the MLPD in 1982.
+Dickhut was, since he founded it in 1969, responsible for the theoretical organ of the party, the Revolutionärer Weg.
+Probleme des Marxismus-Leninismus (Revolutionary Way.
+Problems of Marxism-Leninism, short: Revolutionärer Weg).

 Dickhut is considered within the MLPD as "Workers' theorist and visionary pioneer of genuine socialism".
 MLPD stresses that Dickhut's particular concern was to develop cadres that were critical, self-critical and independently thinking and acting, as a dam against dogmatism, revisionism or even a degeneration of the party.

 He died on 8 May 1992 in Solingen.

+Dickhut was married to Luise, born Holuch.
+She was a candidate for the KPD at the 1950 North Rhine-Westphalia state election.
+In 1966 the party expelled her together with her husband.
+Luise Dickhut is the author of the autobiographical book Die Horbachs: Erinnerungen für die Zukunft.